ycdxsb/PocOrExp_in_Github/2011/README.md

 - [https://github.com/Pashkela/CVE-2011-1485](https://github.com/Pashkela/CVE-2011-1485) :  ![starts](https://img.shields.io/github/stars/Pashkela/CVE-2011-1485.svg) ![forks](https://img.shields.io/github/forks/Pashkela/CVE-2011-1485.svg)

 ## CVE-2011-1475
- The HTTP BIO connector in Apache Tomcat 7.0.x before 7.0.12 does not properly handle HTTP pipelining, which allows remote attackers to read responses intended for other clients in opportunistic circumstances by examining the application data in HTTP packets, related to &quot;a mix-up of responses for requests from different users.&quot;
+ The HTTP BIO connector in Apache Tomcat 7.0.x before 7.0.12 does not properly handle HTTP pipelining, which allows remote attackers to read responses intended for other clients in opportunistic circumstances by examining the application data in HTTP packets, related to "a mix-up of responses for requests from different users."

 - [https://github.com/samaujs/CVE-2011-1475](https://github.com/samaujs/CVE-2011-1475) :  ![starts](https://img.shields.io/github/stars/samaujs/CVE-2011-1475.svg) ![forks](https://img.shields.io/github/forks/samaujs/CVE-2011-1475.svg)

 ## CVE-2011-1473
- ** DISPUTED ** OpenSSL before 0.9.8l, and 0.9.8m through 1.x, does not properly restrict client-initiated renegotiation within the SSL and TLS protocols, which might make it easier for remote attackers to cause a denial of service (CPU consumption) by performing many renegotiations within a single connection, a different vulnerability than CVE-2011-5094.
-NOTE: it can also be argued that it is the responsibility of server deployments, not a security library, to prevent or limit renegotiation when it is inappropriate within a specific environment.
+ OpenSSL before 0.9.8l, and 0.9.8m through 1.x, does not properly restrict client-initiated renegotiation within the SSL and TLS protocols, which might make it easier for remote attackers to cause a denial of service (CPU consumption) by performing many renegotiations within a single connection, a different vulnerability than CVE-2011-5094.
+NOTE: it can also be argued that it is the responsibility of server deployments, not a security library, to prevent or limit renegotiation when it is inappropriate within a specific environment